 - Sposato Fellows who are invited to advance to an Associate Teacher or Lead Teacher role for the 2nd year of the Sposato program will be eligible for the full salary associated with the specified role.

-- SGSE participants will pay Sposato tuition in the aggregate amount of $9,000 (first year) and $12,000 (second year), to be paid in six equal installments every six months, with the first installment due on or before March 2020.
+- SGSE participants will pay Sposato tuition in the aggregate amount of $12,000, to be paid in six equal installments every six months, with the first installment due on or before March 2020.

 Minimum Education Required